DmitriySalnikov/GodotRemote/README.md

 # @return true if stream active
 bool is_stream_active()

 # Send packet.
-GRPackets not exposed to GDScript
+GRPackets not exposed to GDScript at this moment
 # @packet: Packet to send
 void send_packet(packet: GRPacket)